fionatagious/podcast-audioplayer/README.md

 - `npm install` to install dependencies
 - `npm run dev` to run the app
 - `npm run cy:open` to run end-to-end tests
+- `npm run build` to create a production-ready build

 ## Timeline